Screen recording is an increasingly important utility for capturing and sharing knowledge within the enterprise and education.

 While many screen caps are meant for on-demand viewing, there are times when you want people to see what’s happening on your screen in near real-time.
 For this, tools like Panopto allow you to flip a switch that records the content of your screen and simultaneously broadcasts it to internal or external audiences that can scale up to tens of thousands of viewers around the world.

-Fourth, screen capture tools differ in how easily they let you share your video.
 Many of these tools simply create a local video on your hard drive.
 It’s then up to you to determine:

 Each of these can be nontrivial tasks.

 Finally, an often overlooked part of screen capture videos is the need for search.
-Once your video has been uploaded to your organization’s VCMS, how will people find it, and more importantly, how will they find the specific content they’re looking for inside it?
+Once your video has been uploaded to your organization’s video CMS, how will people find it, and more importantly, how will they find the specific content they’re looking for inside it?
 Traditional video search is done based on manually-entered tags, an error-prone process that sometimes helps you find a specific video, but doesn’t help you pinpoint specific points in a video where a topic is mentioned.

 Panopto has taken a different approach.
 Every screen recording is automatically indexed for any word spoken and any word shown anywhere on your screen.
 This enables people to search for specific words inside your videos and fast forward to the precise moment where they appear.